 - 1. This document applies to the procurement of data or data products using a FAR-based government contract from non-federal owners and operators of environmental observing networks, including in situ and remote sensing technologies. - a.
 CRADAs, OTAs, grants, and cooperative agreements are out of scope for this guidance, but as important government vehicles, can help inform future acquisitions. - 2.
 The guidance in this document is intended for, and applicable to, NOAA staff offices such as the Acquisition and Grants Office, NOAA line offices, and programs. - 3.
-In considering and engaging the commercial sector for data buy opportunities, NOAA line offices and programs should: - a. engage the NOAA Observing Systems Council and the Acquisition and Grants Office (AGO) in planning and implementing commercial data programs. - b. ensure that risk is considered in the acquisition and use of commercial data, evaluated against the specific NOAA program's risk tolerance, taking into consideration the type of data and whether the data will be foundational or supplemental. - c. conduct market research, peer reviews, trade studies and/or pilots to evaluate what commercial capabilities exist, how those capabilities may meet NOAA mission needs and fit into planned architectures, and evaluate the integrity and sustained viability of the data streams. - d. first explore procuring ownership interest in the data or rights on a full and open basis; if exceptions apply or data is not able to be shared as such, more creative solutions to sharing rights and licensing for commercial data may be negotiated. - e. ensure data licenses guarantee NOAA's own use and address the treatment of derived or value-added products, specifying that NOAA's use extends to any contractors or affiliates (including grantees and cooperative institutes), and that derived products created by NOAA, where the original contractor-provided data cannot be extracted, can be publicly released with no restrictions on use. - f. ensure that the supplier can maintain the quality, availability, and reliable delivery of observations provided to the government.
+In considering and engaging the commercial sector for data buy opportunities, NOAA line offices and programs should: - a. engage the NOAA Observing Systems Council in planning and implementing commercial data programs. - b. engage the acquisition office as early as possible when contemplating a procurement solution to ensure the proposed strategy is feasible - c. ensure that risk is considered in the acquisition and use of commercial data, evaluated against the specific NOAA program's risk tolerance, taking into consideration the type of data and whether the data will be foundational or supplemental.